FlowFuse/website/src/blog/2024/01/speech-driven-chatbot-with-node-red.md

 2. Paste the below Vue snippets into the template widget.
 3. Connect the template widget’s input to the ChatGPT node’s output.

-As I mentioned previously, I have added a comment for your understanding of the code.
 Paste the below snippet in the template widget which displays chat-gpt response on the dashboard

 ```html